2i2c-org/2i2c-org.github.io/content/jobs/2023/product-lead.md

-deadline = "We will begin reviewing applications around **November 5th**, and will accept them on a rolling basis until the position is filled." open = true show_date = true
+deadline = "We will begin reviewing applications around **November 5th**, and will accept them on a rolling basis until the position is filled." open = true show_date = true aliases = ["./product-operations-lead"]
 +++

-We’re looking for a Product Operations Lead who will be instrumental in shaping 2i2c’s product vision, strategy, and execution.
+We’re looking for a Product Lead who will be instrumental in shaping 2i2c’s product vision, strategy, and execution.
 You’ll own the product vision, align it with user needs, and translate it into a clear product roadmap which defines cross-functional priorities and guides our partnerships and engineering teams, enabling efficient product delivery and continuous improvement.

 **For more information and to apply, see [our Greenhouse application page for this job](https://boards.greenhouse.io/codeforsciencesociety/jobs/4119969007?gh_jid=4119969007)**.